What is a U Visa and VAWA?

 Conclusion

 Please reach out for help if you have been a victim of a crime while in the United States.
 Martinez Immigration can help you, whether or not your qualifying relative is willing to sponsor your application.
 It is also important to note that you do NOT have to continue living with an abusive family member until your application is complete.
-If you think you may be qualify for either a U Visa or VAWA, Martinez Immigration can help you through the application process and understand all of your options.
+If you think you may qualify for either a U Visa or VAWA, Martinez Immigration can help you through the application process and understand all of your options.
+Call us today or request a consultation to speak with our experienced immigration attorney.